psu-libraries/scholarsphere/app/views/markdown/policies_2_0.md

 # ScholarSphere Policies

 <p class="alert alert-info">
-  For questions and concerns related to these policies, please <a href="contact">contact us</a>
+  For questions and concerns related to these policies, please <a href="/incidents/new">contact us</a>
 </p>

 ## Table of Contents